gbarnier/FWIME-applications/README.md

 * This repository contains four notebooks corresponding to the numerical examples proposed in our paper
 * Once you have followed the instructions below, simply open the main directory called "FWIME-applications"
 * Then, go to the folder corresponding to the numerical example you wish to study/reproduce, and you will find the Jupyter notebook
-* **Impotant remark**: the notebooks assume you have access to four GPUs.
+* **Important remark**: the notebooks assume you have access to four GPUs.
 If you wish to use a different number of GPUs, please adjust the parameter "nGpu" in the parameter files located in the "par" folder within each numerical example

 ---
 # Instructions